FusionAuth/fusionauth-vue-sdk/README.md

 end::forDocSite[]
 -->

 Use backticks for code in this readme.
-This readme gets turned into asciidoc and included on the fusionauth website, and backticks show the code in the best light there.
+This readme is included on the fusionauth website, and backticks show the code in the best light there.

 ## Releases